LBNL-UCB-STI/beam/docs/protocols.rst

 2. The Driver sends NotifyLegEnd messages to all passengers in the PassengerSchedule associated with the current BeamLeg.
 3. When all expected AlightingConfirmation messages are recieved from the vehicle, the Driver proceeds with the following steps.
 4. If the Driver has more legs in the PassengerSchedule, she schedules an StartLegTrigger.
-5. Else the Driver sends a ReleaseControl message to the vehicle and schedules a CompleteDrivingMissionTrigger.
+5. Else the Driver sends a UnbecomeDriver message to the vehicle and schedules a CompleteDrivingMissionTrigger.
 6. The Driver transitions to the Waiting state.

 Traveler